uvlvd/CIPM/README.md

    - cd to `CIPM\CIPM-Pipeline\cipm.consistency.bridge.eclipse\cipm.consistency.base.shared\dep-generator/`
    - run `./gralew.bat bundle copyBundles`
 2. Clone the [Lua Code Model Repository](https://github.com/uvlvd/Metamodels/tree/refactoring) (checkout the `refactoring` branch) //TODO: should be the main branch
-3. In Eclipse, install Lombok from its [updatesite](https://projectlombok.org/p2)
+3. In Eclipse,
+    - install Lombok from its [updatesite](https://projectlombok.org/p2)
+    - Install Xtext from the marketplace (tested with version 2.37.0)
 4. In Eclipse, import projects:
     - From the Lua Code Model Repository import all projects  (`org.xtext.lua*`)
     - From `commit-based-cipm\bundles\Vitruv-Change\bundles` import